 When you’re a beginner, it’s best to pay close attention to the knitting pattern you’re following.
 Most easy patterns use chunky yarn and big needles, which are much easier to knit with quickly.

-Follow the knitting pattern instructions and purchase the right yarn for your project.
-Look at the label and simply choose the type of knitting needle and size that corresponds to your yarn.
+Follow the knitting pattern instructions and purchase the right yarn weight for your project.
+Look at the label and simply choose the type of knitting needle and size that corresponds to the type of yarn and yarn weight you’re using.

 Whether you use straight or circular needles will depend on the item you’re knitting.
 Some people prefer to start with basic straight needles, while others want to jump straight in with circular needles so they can learn for future projects.